-In 1963, although published in 1966, Bell developed a similar geometrical argument but using a more complex building block \cite{Bell:1966RMP}.
+In 1963 (although it was not published until 1966) Bell developed a similar geometrical argument but one using a more complex building block \cite{Bell:1966RMP}.
 Bell also used an infinite set of quantum observables.
 In contrast, Kochen and Specker managed to prove their theorem using $117$ observables by concatenating their building block $15$ times.
-In his paper, Bell seems to have found this geometrical argument after Jauch draw his attention to the consequences of Gleason's theorem to the problem of hidden variables \cite{Bell:1966RMP}.
-In fact, Bell later refers to this proof as ``observed by Jauch'' \cite{Bell:1971XXX} and ``subsequent set out by S.\ Kochen and E.\ P.\ Specker'' \cite{Bell:1971XXX} and, even later, Bell wrote that he ``was told of it by J.\ M.\ Jauch in 1963'' \cite{Bell:1982FP} and that ``the idea was later rediscovered by Kochen and Specker'' \cite{Bell:1982FP}.
+In his paper, Bell seemed to have found this geometrical argument after Jauch draw his attention to the consequences of Gleason's theorem to the problem of hidden variables \cite{Bell:1966RMP}.
+In fact, Bell later referred to this proof as ``observed by Jauch'' \cite{Bell:1971XXX} and ``subsequently set out by S.\ Kochen and E.\ P.\ Specker'' \cite{Bell:1971XXX} and even later Bell wrote that he ``was told of it by J.\ M.\ Jauch in 1963'' \cite{Bell:1982FP} and that ``the idea was later rediscovered by Kochen and Specker'' \cite{Bell:1982FP}.
 As we pointed out, the idea was already in print in 1960.

-More importantly, Bell was not convinced that the proof was compelling.
-His source of discomfort was the observation that measuring the same observable in different contexts ``require[s] different experimental arrangements; [and thus] there is no {\em a priori} reason to believe that the results ($\ldots$) should be the same'' \cite{Bell:1966RMP}.
-Bell adds: ``The result of observation may reasonably depend not only on the state of the system (including hidden variables) but also on the complete disposition of the apparatus'' \cite{Bell:1966RMP}.
-Both \citet[see p.~73]{Kochen:1967JMM} and \citet[see p.~451]{Bell:1966RMP} seem to believe that the only way to measure the same observable in two contexts is by measuring two maximal (and incompatible) quantum observables, one for each context.
-They do not consider the possibility, also offered by quantum mechanics, of measuring each observable using the same apparatus so that in each context one measures sequentially the observables of the context, as it is done in modern sequential contextuality experiments \cite[e.g.,][]{Kirchmair:2009NAT}.
+Notably, Bell was not convinced that the proof was compelling.
+His source of discomfort was the observation that measuring the same observable in different contexts ``require[s] different experimental arrangements; [and thus] there is no {\em a priori} reason to believe that the results $\ldots$ should be the same'' \cite{Bell:1966RMP}.
+Bell added: ``The result of observation may reasonably depend not only on the state of the system (including hidden variables) but also on the complete disposition of the apparatus'' \cite{Bell:1966RMP}.
+Both \citet[see p.~73]{Kochen:1967JMM} and \citet[see p.~451]{Bell:1966RMP} seemed to believe that the only way to measure the same observable in two contexts is by measuring two maximal (and incompatible) quantum observables, one for each context.
+They did not consider the possibility, also offered by quantum mechanics, of measuring each observable using the same apparatus such that in each context one measures sequentially the observables of the context, as is done in modern sequential contextuality experiments \cite[e.g.,][]{Kirchmair:2009NAT}.